Oklahoma City Thunder 2024 NBA Playoffs Betting

 Oklahoma City has NBA metrics of 3rd for scoring offense, 3rd for field goal percentage, 1st for 3-point field goal percentage, 4th for free throw percentage, and 27th for offensive rebounding.
 On defense, the Thunder gave NBA metrics of 11th for scoring defense, 3rd for field goal percentage permitted,12th for 3-point field goal percentage allowed, and 23rd for defensive rebounding.

-Oklahoma City will play the Dallas Mavericks in the Western Conference Semifinals of the 2024 NBA Playoffs.
-The best of seven series opens on Tuesday, May 7.
+Oklahoma City will play the New Orleans Pelicans in the first round of the NBA Playoffs.
+The best of seven series opens on Sunday, April 21, 2024.

 Oklahoma City Thunder Key Players